jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 ## Taking this to a real project

 When you implement this idea in your project, you'll probably want to make use of some of the other features of `:trace`.
-Let the [Erlang docs](https://www.erlang.org/doc/apps/kernel/trace.html) be your guide!
 We'll discuss a few items I find notable, and then we'll showcase this idea in a real project.

 ### 1. Additional args on `:trace.function/4`